DevGuyRash/git-hooks-runner-toolkit/docs/examples/metadata-apply.md

 ## metastore Command

-Ensure `metastore` is installed and available on `PATH`.
-The hook constructs and
+Ensure `git` and `metastore` are installed and available on `PATH`.
+The hook constructs and executes:
-executes:

 ```bash
 metastore -a -f <manifest> <repo-root>